wamp-proto/wamp-proto/rfc/text/basic/bp_messages.md

 #### REGISTER

-A *Callees* request to register an endpoint at a *Dealer*.
+A Callees request to register an endpoint at a Dealer.

 {align="left"}
         [REGISTER, Request|id, Options|dict, Procedure|uri]

 #### REGISTERED

-Acknowledge sent by a *Dealer* to a *Callee* for successful registration.
+Acknowledge sent by a Dealer to a Callee for successful registration.

 {align="left"}
         [REGISTERED, REGISTER.Request|id, Registration|id]

 #### UNREGISTER

-A *Callees* request to unregister a previously established registration.
+A Callees request to unregister a previously established registration.

 {align="left"}
         [UNREGISTER, Request|id, REGISTERED.Registration|id]

 #### UNREGISTERED

-Acknowledge sent by a *Dealer* to a *Callee* for successful unregistration.
+Acknowledge sent by a Dealer to a Callee for successful unregistration.

 {align="left"}
         [UNREGISTERED, UNREGISTER.Request|id]

 #### INVOCATION

-Actual invocation of an endpoint sent by *Dealer* to a *Callee*.
+Actual invocation of an endpoint sent by Dealer to a Callee.

 {align="left"}
         [INVOCATION, Request|id, REGISTERED.Registration|id,